openebs/openebs/contribute/design/1.x/migrate/spc-to-cspc-migration.md

 The `cstorpoolinstance.openebs.io/oldname` annotation will be used to rename the pool which was named as `cstor-cspuid` to `cstor-cspcuid`.
 This annotation will be removed after successful import of the pool.

+**Note: Before migrating make sure:**
+ - OpenEBS version of old resources(control-plane and data-plane) should be atleast 1.11.0.
+ - Apply new cstor-operators and csi driver which also should be atleast in 1.11.0 version.
+ - Identify the nodes on which the `CSP` are present and run `fdisk -l` command on that node.
+If the command is hung then bad block file exists on that node.
+If such case occurs, please resolve this issue before proceeding with the migration.
+To identify the nodes look for the `kubernetes.io/hostname` label on the `CSP`.

 The Job spec for migrating SPC is:
 ```yaml
 ---